-Back pains are normal to experience during the pregnancy because of the softening of tissues and muscles due to hormonal level.
-But when labor begins, a pronounced back pain could also pulse with the contractions.
+Back pains are typical to experience during the pregnancy because of the softening of tissues and muscles due to hormonal levels.
+But when labor begins, pronounced back pain could also pulse with the contractions.

-Regular and strong contractions are the most tell-tale sign of pregnancy.
-Labor contractions usually last for more than 30 seconds and it frequently comes back every 4-5 minutes.
+Regular and robust contractions are the most tell-tale sign of pregnancy.
+Labor contractions usually last for more than 30 seconds, and it frequently comes back every 4-5 minutes.
 If the contractions become patterned, labor could be approaching.

 3. Feeling of Pressure/Fullness

-If the baby is ready to be born, a feeling of pressure will be clearly felt.
+If the baby is ready to be born, pressure will be felt.
 One of the signs of this pressure is the feeling of having a bowel movement.

 4. Drop off the Pregnant Tummy

-If you are on the last days of your pregnancy, your tummy will clearly drop.
-The drop will relieve the pressure on the lungs and stomach in order to make the mother breathe and eat easily.
+If you are on the last days of your pregnancy, your tummy will drop.
+The drop will relieve the pressure on the lungs and stomach to make the mother breathe and eat quickly.

 5. Loss of Cervical Plug

-There is a plug which blocks the end of the cervix and before labor is usually falling out, but not necessarily always and to all women.
-Losing that plug might mean that you will go into labor soon, though the loss of cervical plug can happen many days before the actual labor.
-Sometimes the plug is lost while you are going to the bathroom but it can be seen in your panties.
+There is a plug that blocks the end of the cervix, and before labor is usually falling out, but not necessarily always and to all women.
+Losing that plug might mean that you will go into labor soon, though the loss of the cervical plug can happen many days before the actual labor.
+Sometimes the pin is lost while going to the bathroom, but it can be seen in your panties.

 6. Breaking the Bag of Waters

 If labor is about to happen, the amniotic sac will break or leak.
-If there is water or fluid leaking from your vagina, it’s urgent to tell the obstetrician immediately.
-Once it is broken, birth is the only option.
+If water or fluid is leaking from your vagina, it’s urgent to tell the obstetrician immediately.
+Once it is damaged, birth is the only option.

 7. Cramping and Bloody Discharge

-One of the first labor pains or signs is like menstrual cramps.
-If you notice a bloody discharge, this could be due to the loss of cervical plug.
+One of the first labor pains or signs is menstrual cramps.
+If you notice a bloody discharge, this could be due to the loss of the cervical plug.

-You have to prepare yourself for the process and of course, you need the emotional response you will really need.
-Labor is painful, and that is only an understatement of the whole experience.
-But after it, seeing your baby is the most wonderful feeling there is.
+You have to prepare yourself for the process, and of course, you need the emotional response you will need.
+Labor is painful, which is only an understatement of the whole experience.
+But after it, seeing your baby is the most beautiful feeling there is.

-If you like this article please let me know, or if you want to share your labor experience just don’t hesitate to write it in the comment section below.
+If you like this article, please let me know, or if you want to share your labor experience, don’t hesitate to write it in the comment section below.